denilsonsa/denilsonsa.github.io/_posts/2007-10-25-first-contact-with-atmega8-microcontroller-part-1.markdown

 ## Overall plan of this project

-Since I wanted to learn how to use the ATmega8, I wanted to make a simple [“Hello, world”](http://en.wikipedia.org/wiki/Hello_world_program) program and put it on the microcontroller.
+Since I wanted to learn how to use ATmega8, I wanted to make a simple “[Hello, world](http://en.wikipedia.org/wiki/Hello_world_program)” program and put it on the microcontroller.
 Well, my microcontroller does not have a terminal, a screen or an LCD to print something, so the “Hello, world” is going to be just some blinking LEDs.
 Also I need something to write the program into the microcontroller, so I need to build such tool.

 So, these are the steps in this project: